apache/kyuubi/docs/community/improvement-proposals.md

 - Q3.
 How is it done today, and what are the limits of current practice?

 - Q4.
-What is new in your approach and why do you think it will be successful?
+What is new in your approach, and why do you think it will be successful?

 - Q5.
 Who cares?
 If you are successful, what difference will it make?